 Create an enabling environment for groundwater management through the improvement, development and harmonization of policy, legal and regulatory frameworks.

-In order to raise the prominence of groundwater in the national and regional policy, legal and regulatory frameworks, SADC-GMI is implementing various initiatives which include gap analyses, benchmarking, action planning and advocacy, as well as rendering national level technical assistance for closing the gaps.
+To raise the prominence of groundwater in the national and regional policy, legal and regulatory frameworks, SADC-GMI implemented, and will continue implementing various initiatives which include gap analyses, benchmarking, action planning and advocacy, as well as rendering national level technical assistance for closing the gaps.
 This effort also focuses on aligning with the Revised SADC Protocol on Shared Watercourses of 2000 and river basin agreements across the region.
 Transboundary water cooperation through Transboundary Aquifers and shared River Basin Organizations is also a key focus area under this cluster.

 Promote and coordinate action-oriented research to support the development of regional understanding of groundwater resources.